 TTY: (866) 411-1010

 For information about clinical trials sponsored by private sources, contact: www.centerwatch.com

 For information about clinical trials conducted in Europe, contact:

-Current research on Alexander disease is focused on identifying the genetic change in all cases and investigating the mechanism of how the mutations lead to the disease.
-Also, being investigated is the exact composition of the Rosenthal fibers and the factors responsible for their formation and growth.
-Research is also underway to try to find ways to prevent the mutant GFAP from being made.
+Current research on Alexander disease is focused on identifying the genetic change in all cases and investigating the mechanism of how the mutations in the GFAP gene lead to the disease.
+Also being investigated is the exact composition of the Rosenthal fibers and the factors responsible for their formation and growth.
+Research is also underway to try to find ways to prevent the mutant GFAP from being made or accumulating.
 Together, these studies may eventually lead to new methods of diagnosis and, in time, to the development of new treatments for Alexander disease.

-Families and individuals wanting to participate in studies on Alexander disease should contact the United Leukodystrophy Foundation (ULF), (800) 728-5483.
+Families and individuals wanting to participate in studies on Alexander disease should contact the United Leukodystrophy Foundation (ULF) at (800) 728-5483.

 Contact for additional information about Alexander Disease:

 Messing, A, and Brenner, M. Alexander Disease and Astrotherapeutics, In Pathological potential of neuroglia: Possible new targets for medical intervention, eds.
 V Parpura, A Verkhratsky.
 Springer, New York; 2014.